25 April, 2024

 R. Linda:

-It was what was becoming a typical day, cloudy and chilly with a chance of rain in the afternoon.
-Tonya was off on a personal day and being she saw the clouds rolling in, she decided to take the long walk to the mailbox for the mail before it poured.
+It was what was becoming a typical day: cloudy and chilly with a chance of rain in the afternoon.
+Tonya was off on a personal day, and when she saw the clouds rolling in, she decided to take the long walk to the mailbox to get the mail before it poured.

-She had brushed out our one remaining dog so he looked beautiful and she thought to take him with her for some exercise.
-She told me of course, looking so fine, he made for every pile of leaves he could and was dragging the dried-up dirty remains at the end of his fringe.
+She had brushed out our one remaining dog, so he looked beautiful, and she thought to take him with her for some exercise.
+Of course, looking so fine, he made for every pile of leaves he could and was dragging the dried-up dirty remains at the end of his fringe.
 She stopped several times to clear him off but gave up.

 To which (in her head) the spider replied, "I'll be hitching a ride in."

-She said it stopped and she did not look back and continued on to the mailbox.
+She said it stopped and she did not look back.
+She continued on to the mailbox.
 She got the mail and said on her way back, she remembered the spot where she last saw the spider.
-He or she was not there.
+He, or she, was not there.
 "Good," she thought and went back to the house.

-She was shocked it had hitched a ride she thinks with the dog since the dog had been in that area when they came in.
-She got the kitten but it was intent on its quarry and she was having a time of it trying to remove the cat from the spider.
+She was shocked it had hitched a ride, she thinks, with the dog since the dog had been in that area when they came in.
+She gathered the kitten up, but it was intent on its quarry, and she was having a time trying to remove the cat from the spider.
 The spider, meanwhile, was running towards Tonya, who isn't a spider fan.
 She squished it and instantly regretted she did.

 "I should have gotten a tissue and put it back outside.
 I feel awful.
-I wasn't thinking, merely reacting and it was coming to me for help."
-She was almost in tears telling me this.
+I wasn't thinking, merely reacting, and it was coming to me for help."
+She was almost in tears when she told me this.

 Well, I found out it is a wolf spider, and they mean humans no harm.
-They try to come inside in the fall and we have seen them before, and they don't like the rain, so perhaps it came in because of that.
+They try to come inside in the fall, and we have seen them before.
+They don't like the rain, so perhaps it came in because of that.
 They rarely bite unless provoked and are not poisonous.
-When Tonya found all that out she felt even worse.
+When Tonya found all that out, she felt even worse.

-"Awww, you are so sweet," she told the boyo, but then she also informed him one spider for the day was enough she didn't need a replacement.
+"Awww, you are so sweet," she told the boyo, but then she also informed him that one spider for the day was enough, she didn't need a replacement.
 She was good.
-He looked all disappointed but he got the gear off and settled by her side for cookies and milk.
+He looked disappointed but got the gear off and settled by her side for cookies and milk.

-I don't know what's in her meds but really?
-Feeling remorse over a spider -- something she has in the past had no trouble stamping out?
+I don't know what's in her meds, but really?
+Is she feeling remorse over a spider—something she has had no trouble stamping out in the past?
 Well, we await her blood tests to find out if she needs a change of medication.
-I am hoping so because if she is going to get all soppy over insects it's going to be a fun summer in the garden.
+I am hoping so because if she is going to get all soppy over insects, it's going to be a fun summer in the garden.

 Gabe